Dexels/app-tools/README.md

-# App-entity
+# App-tools
-Tool to transform the entities to code.
-We have support for multiple languages.
-The first argument should be which writer you wanna use.
-See app-entity -h for all possible writers.
+App-tools is a bundle of tools that are useful for writing client applications.
+Currently it consists of the following tools:
+- app-entity

 ## Install/Update
 ```bash
 python3 -m pip install .
 ```

-For now this will install a single tool called app-entity.
-In the future there could be more.
+## App-entity
+App-entity is a tool to generate boiler plate client code for apps that use an entity based API.
+It supports multiple languages (writers) and new ones may be added.
+Depending on the target language, it will generate datamodel classes (objects), stubs for logic classes, and services to perform operations defined in the API.

+The first argument should be which writer you wanna use.
+See app-entity -h for all possible writers.

-The tool should display all the arguments when you run app-entity -h.
+The tool displays all possible arguments when you run app-entity -h.
 Each writer can have different arguments.
 To check them out run app-entity swift -h.

-## Examples
+### Examples
-Couple examples how to run:
+The examples below show how the tool could be used:
 ```bash
 app-entity swift \
     --username **** \